Enhancing Your Photography: The Ultimate Guide UV filters for Camera Lens

 Both trails are flat and with the main trail being wheelchair friendly.
 The Big Tree Trail brings you to the largest Douglas fir tree in the park, which is 72 meters tall, 9 meters around, and 800 years old, taller than the Leaning Tower of Pisa.
 A memorable trip and a fantastic way to photograph nature’s marvels.

-Hiking in the Grove is like walking through a magical forest with giant trees hundreds of years old.
+Hiking in the area is like walking through a magical forest with giant trees hundreds of years old.
 Bring your camera.
 You surely will capture stunning photos of the lush greenery and the towering trees.
 It’s truly a life-size fairy tale.

 The South Trail features two walking loops: Big Tree Trail and Living Forest Trail.